Baseball’s 10 Most Unbreakable Records

 Most Errors, Season—98, John Gochnaur, 1903

 We know, way back in the day, that big league fields weren’t always as professional manicured or gloves as reliable as they are now, but what John Gochnaur did in the American League embryonic days was ridiculous.
 Playing for the Cleveland Blues (Indians) because the team apparently couldn’t find anyone better, Gochnaur committed a modern era-record 98 errors at shortstop.
 That works out to an atrocious .869 fielding percentage that some modern little leaguers would find embarrassing.
-(Okay, you’re thinking Gochnaur must have been there for his bat, right?
+(Okay, you’re thinking Gochnaur must have there for his bat, right?
 Wrong.
 He hit .185 with no homers.)
 Needless to say, this was Gochnaur’s last shot at the bigs.
 Can anyone top his defensive futility?
 Given that the last guy to commit even 50 errors in a year was way back in 1950, such a player wouldn’t even be given the chance.

 Most Innings Pitched, Season—464, Ed Walsh, 1908